-This brochure describes the benefits of Kaiser Foundation Health Plan, Inc. - Southern California Region, under our contract (CS1044-B) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-If you want more information about us, you can call Member Service Call Center at 1-800-464-4000 (TTY 1-800-777-1370) or through our website www.kp.org.
-The Southern California Region's administrative office address is:
+This brochure describes the benefits of Kaiser Foundation Health Plan, Inc. - Northern California Region, under our contract (CS1044-A) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+If you want more information about us, you can call Member Service Call Center at 1-800-464-4000 (TTY: 711) or through our website at www.kp.org.
+The Northern California Region's administrative office address is:

-Kaiser Foundation Health Plan, Inc. 393 E. Walnut St., Pasadena, CA 91188
+Kaiser Foundation Health Plan, Inc. 1950 Franklin St., Oakland, CA 94612

 This brochure is the official statement of benefits.
-No oral statement can modify or otherwise affect the benefits, limitations, and exclusions of this brochure.
+No verbal statement can modify or otherwise affect the benefits, limitations, and exclusions of this brochure.
 It is your responsibility to be informed about your health benefits.

 If you are enrolled in this Plan, you are entitled to the benefits described in this brochure.
 If you are enrolled in Self and Family coverage, each eligible family member is also entitled to these benefits.
-You do not have a right to benefits that were available before January 1, 2014, unless those benefits are also shown in this brochure.
+If you enroll in Self Plus One coverage, you and one eligible family member that you designate when you enroll are entitled to these benefits.
+You do not have a right to benefits that were available before January 1, 2016, unless those benefits are also shown in this brochure.

 OPM negotiates benefits and rates with each plan annually.
-Benefit changes are effective January 1, 2014, and changes are summarized on page 16.
+Benefit changes are effective January 1, 2016, and changes are summarized on page 14.
 Rates are shown on the back cover of this brochure.